 Suffering an hip injury on the job can be frustrating, confusing, and life-altering.
-At the Law Offices of Nathaniel F. Hansford, LLC, we know how damaging such an injury can be.
+At Hansford McDaniel - Workers' Compensation Attorneys, we know how damaging such an injury can be.
 You may be wondering whether you can ever return to work following your accident or if you will ever be at the same capacity.
 Fortunately, our firm is here to take some of the legal burden off your shoulders.
 When you trust your hip injury claim to our Atlanta hip injury attorneys, you can be confident knowing we will carefully gather the evidence and information necessary to craft the strongest workers’ comp claim possible.

 Our seasoned workers’ compensation lawyers in Atlanta are ready to help.
 Call 770-922-3660 for a FREE consultation!